 The jacket flares a bit at the bottom.
 It looks cute, but it's also a bit drafty.
 There are also two 6-inch zippers on either side, extending up from the hem.
 They let you move around at will but can leave your legs chilled.
 When they're all zipped up, we stay toasty in this jacket around the freezing point and well into the teens.

 The fleece-lined, insulated hood holds in warmth.
 Unfortunately, it looks cozier than it feels.
 If you have hair, you don't feel it at all.
 It's a reasonable size, not so big that it's hard to see out of but not restrictive.
-It is snug enough to make it hard to fit a beanie underneath and shallow.
-It doesn't protect your face from wind or snow.
+It is snug enough to make it hard to fit a beanie underneath and shallow enough that it doesn't protect your face from wind or snow.

 The sleeves end in a knit cuff, hidden away and unexpectedly cute with cake layers of color.
 They aren't the softest in the test, but they help block drafts.
 We also love that the back of the jacket is a bit longer than the front, which helps keep you insulated when you need to sit down.

-The Norseland isn't waterproof.
-It's water-resistant, with a durable water-repellent (DWR) finish.
-When we stood in the shower for 2.5 minutes, it shed water well.
-Towards the end, some moisture did soak into the face fabric.
-It wasn't enough to make the jacket heavier or to require you to wring it out at the end.
+The Norseland isn't waterproof, and it earned a slightly below-average score.
+However, it is water-resistant, with a durable water-repellent (DWR) finish.
+It shed water well when we stood in the shower for 2.5 minutes.
+Towards the end, some moisture did soak into the face fabric, but it wasn't enough to make the jacket heavier or to require you to wring it out at the end.
 The storm flap makes sure no water works its way past the zipper.

-The hood is a nice size but isn't deep enough to keep the water off your face or the wind from ripping across it.
-In our wind-resistance test (standing out in a stiff breeze ripping in off the North Atlantic), this jacket blocked every bit of wind but did little to protect our face.
+The hood is nice but isn't deep enough to keep the water off your face or the wind from ripping across it.
+In our wind-resistance test (standing out in a stiff breeze ripping in off the North Atlantic), this jacket blocked every bit of wind almost as well as a standard wind breaker but did little to protect our face.
 You might want a gaiter for more protection in truly miserable weather.

-The cotton cuffs are tucked beneath the face fabric, keeping them dry even during our shower test.
-If they do get wet, the thick cotton collects water and doesn't dry quickly.
-They do keep out the wind and cold.
-All told, this jacket offers the most protection in below freezing temps and relatively calm conditions.
+The cotton wrist cuffs are tucked beneath the face fabric, keeping them dry even during our shower test.
+If they happen to get wet, the thick cotton collects water and doesn't dry quickly; however, they keep out the wind and cold.
+All told, this jacket offers the best protection in below freezing temps and relatively calm conditions.

-We also consider front snaps to be a huge boon to comfort.
-It's so nice to just pull on the jacket, snap a few buttons and go.
+We also consider front snaps to be a considerable bonus to comfort.
+It's so lovely to pull on the jacket, snap a few buttons and go.
 They do wonders to help you regulate your temperature while popping in and out of doors.

 Our only comfort complaint is that the collar zips up right under our chin.
 It doesn't jab you, but it does rub.
-If it was a bit wider, we tuck our chin into it to stay warm.
+We would tuck our chin into it to stay warm if it was a bit wider.
 It doesn't bother us when the jacket is unzipped.

 This jacket isn't exactly elegant.
-It has more of a sporty, outdoorsy look but streamlined, helping us feel put together.
+It has a sporty, outdoorsy look but is somewhat streamlined, helping us feel put together.

 There aren't too many pockets or tons of toggles to get in your way.
 It's also light, so if you need to pull it off and tote it around indoors, you won't feel as frazzled.